ioccc-src/winner/next/guidelines.md

 </div>

 <p class="leftbar">
-Although the tools have been tested quite a bit, and although it is quite unlikely that there are bugs in it, it is nonetheless possible for bugs to exist, as all programmers know.
-In this case, **please** ask for help or report what you think is a bug as a bug, via the [bug report issues page in the mkiocccentry repo](https://github.com/ioccc-src/mkiocccentry/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D+%3Ctitle%3E).
+Although the tools have been tested extensively, it is nonetheless possible for bugs to exist in the code, as all programmers know.
+In this case, **please** ask for help or report what you think is a bug via the [bug report issues page in the mkiocccentry repo](https://github.com/ioccc-src/mkiocccentry/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D+%3Ctitle%3E).
 </p>